Visiting Eumundi Conservation Park safely

 - Bring adequate drinking water, a first-aid kit, insect repellent and a mobile phone.

 - For walking, wear suitable shoes, sunscreen, a hat and long-sleeved shirt.

 For your safety, walk in Eumundi Conservation Park in daylight hours only.

 Permits and fees

 If you intend conducting a commercial tour, wedding, school excursion or scientific research in Eumundi Conservation Park, a permit may be required.
-Contact us for further information.
+View permits and fees for further information.